ieee8023/covid-chestxray-dataset/README.md

  - Submit data to https://radiopedia.org/

- - Submit your own cases (we are still working out the ethics protocol for this).
-First clear all ethics and consent requirements at your institution in order to make the data public and contact us.

 *Formats:* For chest X-ray dcm, jpg, or png are preferred.
 For CT nifti (in gzip format) is preferred but also dcms.
 Please contact with any questions.